-We are subject to the information and periodic reporting requirements of the Exchange Act, and we file periodic reports, proxy statements and other information are available for inspection and copying at the public reference room and website of the SEC referred to above.
+We are subject to the information and periodic reporting requirements of the Exchange Act, and we file periodic reports, proxy statements and other information with the SEC.
+These periodic reports, proxy statements and other information are available for inspection and copying at the public reference room and website of the SEC referred to above.
 We maintain a website at www.microbotmedical.com.
 You may access our annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act with the SEC free of charge at our website as soon as reasonably practicable after such material is electronically filed with, or furnished to, the SEC.
 The information contained in, or that can be accessed through, our website is not incorporated by reference in, and is not part of, this prospectus.